eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

 Your username is your University of Michigan uniqname, and your password is `eecsclass` (case-sensitive).
 The first time you log in, the system will prompt you to change your password, which we recommend you do.

 <div class="primer-spec-callout danger" markdown="1">
-Only use alphabetic characters, numerals, the underscore, and the pound sign in your SQL\*PLUS password. **Never use quotation marks, the '@' symbol, or the '$' symbol in your SQL\*PLUS password**.
+Only use alphabetic characters, numerals, the underscore, and the pound sign in your SQL\*Plus password. **Never use quotation marks, the '@' symbol, or the '$' symbol in your SQL\*Plus password**.
 If you do, it is likely that you will not be able to log into your account, and you will need to reset it (see [Resetting Password and Sessions](#resetting-password-and-sessions)).
 </div>

 If you encounter the error `ORA-01017: invalid username/password; logon denied`, then you may not have an account.
 Please privately post on Piazza with your uniqname to request access.